Eagle Leadership Service Project

 2. He talks to someone from the benefiting organization about what he wants to do.
 Normally together they flush out what the organization wants done and what the Scout thinks he can handle.

-and fills out the proposal section, filling in all blanks and answering all the questions to the best of his ability.
+3. The Scout then goes to the work book and fills out the proposal section, filling in all blanks and answering all the questions to the best of his ability.

 4. He then has the benefiting organization sign the workbook.